FAQs – Sunday 15th February 10:30am

 Q: What is the closing dates for entries?

-On-line entries will close 2 or 3 days before the race or as soon as the race limit is reached..
+On-line entries will close on Friday at 3pm two days before the race or as soon as the race limit is reached..

 If the race limit of 275 has not been reached, we will be accepting entries on the day, however early entry is recommended as we cannot guarantee availability on the day.

-Q: I think I’ve entered this race but I can’t find my confirmation email anywhere – what should I do please?
+Q: I think I’ve entered this race but I’m not sure?

 harrowhillrace@hotmail.com stating your name and date of birth and the date when you think you entered.